wodby/docs/1.0/docs/stacks/matomo/index.md

 This changelog is for Matomo stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/matomo/releases).

+### 0.14.0

+- ⬆️ Matomo 4.7.1
+- ⬆️ Matomo 4 rebased to PHP 8.1
+- ⭐️ Added new Nginx service with Matomo preset that provides a better security, we recommend switching to this service
+- 🪦 Matomo 3 has reached EOL

 ### 0.13.0

 ⬆️&nbsp; Matomo 4.6.2